themeskult/wp-svbtle/README.md

 3. Move wp-svbtle to the root of your wordpress installation.
 4. Log in to yourdomain.com/wp-svbtle for a new blogging experience!

+Admin area & theme are 100% independent from each other!

 ## Screenshots

 ![][1]